 Step two

-If the height measurements across the top of the wall are not the same, you will need to cut at least one of your boards with a table saw.
+If the height measurements across the top of the wall differ, you must cut at least one of your boards with a table saw.

 Step three